taipin/OCI-QuickCache/docs/monkey-patch-caching-one-pager.md

 - Risk: app owners may not realize caching is active.
 - Counterpart:
 - Document enablement and scope clearly.
+- Apps set environment variable PYTHONPATH explicitly to use it.
 - Keep startup banner + debug levels.
 - Provide a controlled opt-out path for troubleshooting.